iforce2d/weenyPRU/README.md

 ## About RGB LEDs

 The WS2812 protocol is used to control up to 16 addressable RGB LEDs on PB5.
 Although these are not officially supposed to work with 3.3V signals, in my experience many variants do actually work just fine.
 You can control the individual red/green/blue components of each LED (simply on or off, no gradual dimming) via HAL pins.
 Note that when SPI connection is lost, all RGB LEDs will also turn off.

+RGB LEDs cannot be used simultaneously with HX711 load cell input due to both needing to use SPI1.

 <br>